starpu-runtime/starpu/README.md

   * makeinfo
   * libtool (version >= 2)

-Remark: It is strongly recommanded that you also install the hwloc library before installing StarPU.
+Remark: It is strongly recommended that you also install the hwloc library before installing StarPU.
 This permits StarPU to actually map the processing units according to the machine topology.
 For more details on hwloc, see http://www.open-mpi.org/projects/hwloc/ .